toggl/toggl_api_docs/chapters/time_entries.md

 * tid: task ID (integer, not required)
 * billable: (boolean, not required, default false, available for pro workspaces)
 * start: time entry start time (string, required, ISO 8601 date and time)
-* stop: time entry stop time (string, not required, ISO 8601 date and time)
+* end: time entry stop time (string, not required, ISO 8601 date and time)
 * duration: time entry duration in seconds.
 If the time entry is currently running, the duration attribute contains a negative value, denoting the start of the time entry in seconds since epoch (Jan 1 1970).
 The correct duration can be calculated as current_time + duration, where current_time is the current time in seconds since epoch. (integer, required)
 * created_with: the name of your client app (string, required)
 * tags: a list of tag names (array of strings, not required)